 Streamlining the Invoice Processing System

 As mentioned earlier, having the right processes in place can help you maintain consistency in your invoice payment terms and improve your business’s cash flow.
-JobFLEX is a tool designed to do just that, by providing the following:
+You can use a free invoice template for this, or a more sophisticated tool like JobFLEX which can help you with all of the following:

 - Default invoice terms.
 If you decide your business will require all jobs to be payable on receipt, every time you create an invoice you can set the default to include your custom invoice verbiage to explain your terms.